zyx/manual/index.rst

 VCV Rack Manual
 ===========================================

-The VCV Rack manual is under active development.
+VCV Rack is an open-source virtual modular synthesizer.

 Edit this manual at https://github.com/VCVRack/manual.